Habitat for Humanity International Chief Executive Officer

 - He earned his MBA from the Stanford University Graduate School of Business before spending much of his career in the for-profit sector.

 - Reckford was serving as executive pastor of a 4,300-member church in Edina, Minnesota, when he received a call about the leadership position at Habitat.

-- He serves on the boards of the Federal Reserve Bank of Atlanta, Stanford GSB and the Duke Center for the Advancement of Social Entrepreneurship.
+- He serves on the boards of the Federal Reserve Bank of Atlanta and the Duke Center for the Advancement of Social Entrepreneurship.
 He is also a member of the Council on Foreign Relations and the Urban Steering Committee for the World Economic Forum.